CoderLord25/Movie-Theater-Sales-Customer-Analytics-/README.md

 ## Introduction

-This project was developed for **Data Got Talent 2023**, organized by the **Faculty of E-Commerce, University of Economics – The University of Danang**.
-The challenge required teams to analyze a movie dataset, generate insights, and build a business-oriented dashboard.
+An end-to-end data analytics project developed for the **Data Got Talent 2023** competition, hosted by the **Faculty of E-Commerce, University of Economics – The University of Danang**.
+The challenge required teams to uncover insights from a movie ticket dataset and design a business-oriented dashboard.

 ---

-## Objectives
+## Project Objectives

 The main objectives of this project were to: